Healthy Homes Assessment Wilton

 Wilton Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is required throughout Wilton and New Zealand rental houses where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is compulsory to all Wilton and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and private landlords should make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any new, renewed or varied Tenancy.
+• Property managers and private landlords should ensure their rental properties conform with the Healthy Homes Standard within 90 days of any new, renewed or varied lease.

-• All boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding house tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered Boarding household tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All homes that are rented out by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy began.

 From July 1st 2024